nitxiodev/jupyter-multi-download/README.md

 - @match http://my-private-address.com:8888/* -> tampermonkey run the script only in this address.

 # Last notes
-This script has been tested using tampermonkey on Chromium 66 and Firefox Quantum 61 over Jupyter-notebook 5.6.0
+This script has been tested using tampermonkey on Chromium 66 and Firefox Quantum 61 with Jupyter-notebook 5.6.0